g-h-0-S-t/Privacy_Policy_For_InstaProfileToPDF_Chrome_Plugin/README.md

 Changes to This Policy
 ----------------------

-Policy updates will be posted on the GitHub repository.
+Policy updates will be posted on the GitHub repository : https://github.com/g-h-0-S-t/Privacy_Policy_For_InstaProfileToPDF_Chrome_Plugin
 The "Last updated" date at the top indicates revisions.

 Contact Information
 -------------------